mohamed-nada77/AppraisalForm2025/README.md

 Include brief notes in PR description.

-📄 License
-Choose a license (e.g., MIT) or keep private.
-"@ | Set-Content -Encoding utf8 README.md

-git add README.md
-git commit -m "Add comprehensive README (workflow, roles, scoring, setup, PDFs)" git push

-markdown
-Copy code

-That’s it—your code is in **AppraisalForm2025**, and the README is live.

----

-## Quick troubleshooters
-- **“Repository not found”** → Make sure the repo exists under **mohamed-nada77** and the remote URL matches exactly.
-- **Browser login pops up** → Log in as **mohamed-nada77**.
-If wrong account was saved, remove `git:https://github.com` from **Credential Manager** and push again.
 - **Remote already exists** → Use `git remote set-url origin https://github.com/mohamed-nada77/AppraisalForm2025.git`.

 If you hit any error, paste the exact message and I’ll fix it right away.